sassythesasquatchh/feec-gmrf-rs/README.md

 to condition fields, impose exact constraints, draw samples, and quantify uncertainty without constructing a dense field covariance.

-This pairing is useful when a statistical model must respect more than spatial
+This pairing is useful when a statistical model must respect curved and non-trivial geometries, and when the field is best modelled without reference to a pariticular coordinate system.
+It is therefore very well suited to uncertainty quantification in electromagnetic simulation.
-distance: for example, circulation around holes, divergence-free structure, essential boundary values, or the distinction between a vector potential and the magnetic flux density derived from it.

 ## Mathematical model